MarcusAndreasSvensson/gaussian-splatting-webgpu/README.md

 With that said there's still plenty of room for optimization, and I'm confident that the performance will be significantly improved with further work.
 I've included a few ideas for future work in the section above.

+If you want to access precise timings for individual segments of the GPU pipeline, I've incorporated timestamps for different phases.
+This feature is currently in an experimental state within the web browser and is concealed behind a flag.
+To activate this flag, you can launch Chrome with the following command: ```--enable-dawn-features=allow_unsafe_apis```.
+Subsequently, you can view the logs in the console output.

 ## Develop

 Navigate to the code directory and run